Ph.D. in Nursing FAQs

 You will receive a Doctorate of Philosophy from the University of Massachusetts.

 What are the costs?

 Costs are determined by the UMass Amherst Graduate School, and may change from year to year.
-Please refer to the fee schedule posted by the Bursar’s Office (for academic year 2006-7), or contact the Bursar’s Office directly at (413) 545-2368.
+Please refer to the fee schedule posted by the Bursar’s Office, or contact the Bursar’s Office directly at (413) 545-2368.

 What kind of financial aid is available?

 Information on financial aid resources may be accessed through the university financial aid office.